HTGenomeAnalysisUnit/nf-pipeline-regenie/docs/main-parameters.md

 - For GWAS analysis, set `regenie_gwas_test` to the type of model you want to test, either 'additive', 'dominant' or 'recessive'.

 - For rare variant test, set `rarevars_vc_test` as a comma-separated list of rare variants tests to perform among those accepted by regenie: skat, skato, skato-acat, acatv, acato, acato-full.
+You can also set `rarevars_joint_test` to perform a joint test across burden masks / bins.
+Possible values are: minp, acat, sbat.

 - Set `regenie_gwas_min_mac` and `regenie_rarevar_min_mac` to control the min allowed MAC for variants tested in either GWAS or rare variant analysis.
 Variants with MAC below this threshold will be excluded from the analysis.